-In all cases, the combination of growth already anticipated in Richmond County, combined with the new growth from any of the three Build Alternatives would be enough to alter development patterns in southern Richmond County.
+The combination of growth already anticipated in Richmond County and the new growth from the Preferred Alternative would be enough to alter development patterns in southern Richmond County.
 In areas of southern Richmond County, industrial development is likely to increase, resulting in enhanced land prices and strong demand.